Find Grad Schools

 159 Yearly Graduations

 Brandman University is the 9th most popular school in the nation for students seeking a master's degree in mental health services.
 Each year, around 10,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,000 per year, while in-state graduate students, on average, pay $12,240 per year.
-During the 2020-2021 academic year, 159 people received their master's degree in mental health services from Brandman.
-About 79% of this group were women, and 48% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,000 per year, while in-state graduate students, on average, pay $12,510 per year.
+During the most recent year for which we have data, 159 people received their master's degree in mental health services from Brandman.
+Around 41% of these students were from an underrepresented racial-ethnic group, and 86% were women.

 #10